-Timetable, hand-in and other details of the exam are available on the Studynet.
+Timetable, hand-in and other details of the exam are available on ItsLearning.

-A separate description of the 4th semester elective exam at VIA Design & Business is available on the Studynet.
+A separate description of the 4th semester elective exam at VIA Design & Business is available on MyVIA.

-4.8.4.7 Final exam project at VIA Design & Business
+4.8.4.8 Final exam project at VIA Design & Business